 The preferred location is in front of the listed St Barnabas Church extending to the canal frontage.
 Consultation with the community also revealed a preference for this location.
 The boundary wall in front of the church should be removed (with listed building consent) in order to create an open back drop to the church.
 This will alter the relationship of the church to its surroundings but it is considered that this will be an enhancement and provide an essential focus for the public areas and community uses in the development, linking the church, the community centre and the canalside.

 The clearance of untidy boatyard buildings and walls in front of the church would provide a much enhanced, framed setting when viewed from the canal towpath and new public space.
 Development should create a presence around the public square with active frontages.
-The longest southern edge of the square is an important frontage so in order to maximise the animation of the square the community centre should be positioned here.
+The longest southern edge of the square is an important frontage so it should be a landmark building of exemplar architectural design.
 Further guidance in relation to design and heritage, in particularly the church, is in the next section.
+A condition requiring a management plan for the public space to be submitted and implemented is likely to be imposed on any permission granted.

 Bridge

 The City Council has long held the aspiration for a new bridge over the canal as an important element of the redevelopment of this site.
 Policy TR.5 (Oxford Local Plan 2001-2016) and the Policies Map indicate a new pedestrian and cycle route across the canal at this site.
 The justification for new routes is to improve the network along routes serving the city centre, cross-town routes and into sites of major travel generators.
 A new route across the canal at this site will enable pedestrians and cyclists a more direct route from Oxford Station to the major employment areas of the Radcliffe Observatory Quarter and Oxford University Press.
+It will also help to provide a link between the relatively new community at Rewley Park and Jericho and the boating community.

 Policy SP7 states that “an improved crossing” should be provided.
 The inspector into the Sites and Housing Plan changed the requirement from “a new bridge” citing that there was an existing footbridge to the north of the site; that the required provision of a new footbridge relies on obtaining an agreement with a third party landowner on the far side of the canal; and that no assessment had been made as to whether a new bridge could be accommodated within the width of the canal bank.

 The existing footbridge to the north of the site is not easily accessible by cyclists so it does not create an adequate network for cyclists and pedestrians and certainly not for people with disabilities, mobility problems or people with pushchairs.
-There is no obvious solution as to how this bridge could be improved in a way that would allow access for everyone particularly as the east end of the bridge emerges through a building.
+In the City Council’s view an “improved crossing” does not simply relate to creating a better physical design of a bridge but also improving the position of the bridge so that it delivers an improved network for pedestrians and cyclists that better links the station with major employment areas in Jericho.
+There is no obvious solution as to how the existing bridge could be improved in a way that would allow access for everyone particularly as the east end of the bridge emerges through a building.
+Even if a developer was able to propose a design solution for the existing bridge, the City Council is likely to remain of the opinion that the position of this bridge would do little to improve the network because of its location at the far north of the site.